-The wildflower meadows are a very visual sign of biodiversity at the University and are popular with students, staff and visitors.
+The wildflower meadows are a very visual sign of biodiversity at the University and are popular with students, staff and visitors.CEPT receive regular queries about the possibility of converting mown grass to wildflower areas from students and staff alike.
+As such, the expansion of wildflower/unmown areas will continue to be a priority for biodiversity enhancement at the University.

-6.7.3 Performance against target 6c
+7.7.3 Performance against target 6c